Catholic Church in China: People's Republic of China

 Following a 1988 meeting of the Congregation for the Evangelization of Peoples, the Vatican circulated a document authored by Cardinal Jozef Tomko to Catholic bishops worldwide to discuss the Vatican's view of the Church's situation in China.
 It noted that after the CCPA began nominating bishops, the Church in China developed into a state-official church focused on the autonomous process for appointing bishops and the underground church which kept "hierarchical belonging to the Roman Pontiff".
 The document states that there are also clergy in the state official church advocating an intermediate approach.
 It describes that the bishops consecrated after 1958 were "gravely illicit" but valid.
 Therefore, the Vatican's judgment on the status of these bishops would need to be determined on a case-by-case basis.
 Priests ordained by these bishops could validly administer the sacraments.
 The document also said Catholics could go to priests not in communion with the Vatican, although doing so was not preferable.
 It stated that when clergy of China's official church went abroad, clergy in full communion with the Vatican should not worship with them.

 Although intended to be confidential, the 1988 document was leaked to the press and became public.
 The Chinese government addressed the 1988 Vatican document in an internal circular which described the document as an effort to support "underground Catholic forces in carrying out anti-government, anti-autonomous Catholic Church activities."

 In 1989, a group of underground bishops informed the Vatican of their intent to institute their own bishops' conference for China.
 Cardinal Jozef Tomko sent a letter to the chargé d'affaires of the apostolic nunciature on Taiwan, asking that he inform the underground bishops that "while understanding the no doubt just reasons driving the interested parties to formulate to proposals" ... "for now it is not opportune that they be implemented."
 The underground bishops met as a conference without Vatican approval.
 Within a few months, almost all the meeting attendees were arrested.

-Catholic masses were typically held in Latin prior to 1992, when the state approved widespread mass in the vernacular.
+Catholic Masses were typically held in Latin prior to 1992, when the state approved widespread Mass in the vernacular.
 Among the proponents of bringing the liturgy of the patriotic church into line with post-Vatican II reforms was Aloysius Jin Luxian.

+In contemporary China, the shortage of Catholic priests is exacerbated by rising economic opportunities in China and the legacy of the state's former one-child policy.